-Akamai offers a suite of web services and the Bot Manager service is used to determine whether connecting user is a human or an automated process.
-While it has a legitimate use of protecting websites from malicious bots it also blocks web scrapers from accessing public data.
+Akamai offers a suite of web services and the Bot Manager service is used to determine whether connecting user is a human or an automated script.
+While it has a legitimate use of protecting websites from malicious bots, it also blocks web scrapers from accessing public data.

 How to identify Akamai Block?

-Most of the Akamai bot blocks result in HTTP status codes 400-500.
+Most of the Akamai bot blocks result in HTTP status codes ranging from 400 to 500.
 Most commonly, status code 403 with the message "Pardon Our Interruption" or "Access Denied" is returned.
-Though to throw off bots Akamai can also return status code 200 with the same messages.
+However, Akamai can also trick bots by returning status code 200 with the same messages.

-This error is mostly encountered on the first request as Akamai is particularly good at detecting bots at the first stages of the connection.
+This error is mostly encountered on the first request, as Akamai can detect bots at the first stages of the connection.
 However, Akamai's AI behavior analysis can block connections at any point.

-Let's take a look at how exactly Akamai is detecting web scraper and bots next.
+Let's have a closer look at how Akamai detects bots and web scrapers.

 How Does Akamai Detect Web Scrapers?

-Akamai Bot Manager is using many different web technologies to determine whether a user is a human or a bot.
-Not only that, but Akamai continuously tracks users' behavior to adjust the detection results also known as the trust score.
+Akamai Bot Manager uses various web technologies to determine whether the request sender is a human or a bot.
+Moreover, Akamai continuously tracks users' behavior to adjust the detection algorithm to create a trust score.

 The trust score is calculated in many different stages.
-The final score is then a weighted average of all the stages and determines whether the user is allowed to bypass Akamai.
+The final score is a weighted average of all the previous stages, determining whether the user can bypass Akamai.

-This complex process is making web scraping difficult as developers have to manage many different factors to bypass Akamai.
-However, if we take a look at the individual stages we can see that bypassing Akamai is very much possible!
+This complex process makes web scraping difficult as developers have to manage multiple different factors to bypass Akamai.
+However, if we study each stage individually, we can see that bypassing Akamai is very much possible!

 TLS (or SSL) is the first step in the HTTP connection process.
-It's used in end-to-end encryption of https connections.
+It's used in the end-to-end encryption of the HTTPS connections.

-To start, both client and the server have to negotiate the encryption method.
-As there are many different ciphers and encryption options both sides have to agree on the same one.
+At first, both the client and server have to negotiate the encryption method.
+And since there are many different ciphers and encryption options, both parties have to agree on the same one.
 This is where TLS fingerprinting comes into play.